If you’re thinking about a Bali-based education for your kids, here's the lowdown on your options for international schools in Bali.

 Whether you and the family are looking for a fresh start here in Bali, or you’re a long-time expat with your sights set on a Bali-based education for your kids, we asked mum and fellow expat Rebecca Foreman to find the very best international schools in Bali – all in a bid to make your decision-making easier!

 Luckily for you, Bali’s school circuit has everything from bilingual schools to global curriculums like the International Baccalaureate Diploma program.
 Heck, there’s even an eco-school that covers hands-on global sustainability for mini change-makers.
-So take a squizz at this list of the most reputable (and accredited) international school campuses in Bali, and we’ll see you in the palm-shaded classroom soon!
+So take a peek at this list of the most reputable (and accredited) international school campuses in Bali, and we’ll see you in the palm-shaded classroom soon!

-THE BEST INTERNATIONAL SCHOOLS IN BALI
+A-Z OF THE BEST INTERNATIONAL SCHOOLS IN BALI

 1. Australian Independent School (AIS)